hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Redchurch Street - a trendy area, great for a stroll on a weekend or a warm evening.
 * Monument to the Great Fire of London.
 * St. Katherine’s Docks.
-* Bank of England Museum - a chance to hold a bar of gold.
+* Bank of England Museum - a chance to hold a gold bar.
 * Bike Shed Moto Co. - is an interesting place, especially if you like motorbikes.
 * Smithfield Market - meat night market open from midnight until 7am.
 Architecturally interesting even when the market is closed.
 If you still need dinner and it is already 6am, around here there is a lot of 24 hour activity, people having their morning coffee at midnight and dining at 6am.